lo48576/opaque_typedef/README.md

   * `validator`
       + Validator function.
         This should have types such as `Inner -> Result<Inner, Error>`.
+          - For sized types, `Inner -> Result<Inner, Error>`.
+            Validator can modify the given value and return the modified value.
+          - For unsized types, `&Inner -> Result<&Inner, Error>`.
   * `error_type`
       + Validation error type.
         Validator specified by `validator` should use this type as error.
+      + This cannot be generic, and cannot use any type parameters of the outer types.
   * `error_msg` (optional)
       + Error message on panic when validation failed.
         This value is used when panickable conversion failed, for example,